Karan1110/Infoware_Assignment/README.md

-# Infoware_Assignment
+# Veera

 # employees_managing_api
 A Backend system for handling the employees of the organisation for the Admin of the company maintain the employee details.
 ## Technologies used

-Node.js,Express,pg,brcypt,jwt,winston and express-async errors
+Node.js,Express,pg,brcypt,jwt,winston and express-async errors,node-mailer,twilio and webSockets.

 # Hi, I'm Karan! 👋